Vice president, economic research

-Mr. Bhandari is vice president of economic research at The Gavilon Group, LLC, a leading agriculture, fertilizer and energy commodities management firm.
+Mr. Bhandari is vice president of economic research at Viterra US (Formerly Gavilon Group, LLC).
 He is responsible for the company’s grain, oilseed and biofuel industry research and analysis.
 He began his career with ConAgra Trade Group, Gavilon’s predecessor, in 1997 as a research analyst and later moved into a financial trading role for nearly 10 years.
-He has been a keynote speaker and presenter at various conferences in the United States, Europe, South East Asia, Mexico and South America.
-He has also delivered market outlook presentations at various industry associations and roundtables.
-He received both his bachelor and master of business administration degrees in finance from Emory University in Atlanta.
+Mr. Bhandari has delivered market outlook presentations at various industry associations and roundtables.
+He received a master’s of business administration degree in finance at Emory University in Atlanta.

 Cargill Risk Management

 Ms. Crane is part of the North America Agriculture commercial team at Cargill Risk Management.
 She works with companies in the food and beverage industry to build and implement hedging strategies using tailored OTC solutions that are unique to their goals, risk management policies and market biases.
 Prior to her current role, she worked at StoneX Black Sea hedging desk.